open-contracting-extensions/ocds_sustainability_extension/README.md

 }
 ```

-If the sustainabilityGoal codelist contains no appropriate code, create your own code.
+If the `sustainabilityGoal.csv` codelist contains no appropriate code, create your own code.
 To create a narrower code, add a period to an existing code, followed by a camelCase word

 ```json
 {